slime-systems/slime-document--support/docs/guides.md

 }
 ~~~

-, congrats.
-You are now successfully connected with the API.
+Congratulations, you are now successfully connected to the API.

-### Setting the API credentials
+### Setting API Credentials

-You may now examine the file at [./index.js](../examples/hello/index.js) on your machine and set the variables to the
+Inspect the file at [./index.js](../examples/hello/index.js) on your machine.
-real API credentials from your projects.
+Set the variables to the actual API credentials from your projects.

 ~~~javascript
 const projectId = 123456;